 Values for lighting, air conditioners, chillers and motors are based on measured usage from a large sample of participants from 1995 through 1999.
 Values for heat pumps reflect metered usage from 1996 through 1998 and variable speed drives reflect metered usage from 1995 through 1998.

+The 1.11 factor is to be used for the AEPS portfolio and is not binding for the purpose of cost-effectiveness calculations or coincident peak demand savings calculations for Act 129.

 Natural Resources Canada Report.pdf